9.7 Examples of Orbit Estimates

 FP-POS

-settings (Section 5.8.2): To minimize the damage to the FUV detector caused by strong Lyman-α airglow lines and to improve the limiting S/N of an observation, proposers using the FUV channel of COS, but who do not intend to use all fourFP-POS
+settings (Section 5.8.2): To improve the limiting S/N of an observation, proposers using the FUV channel of COS, but who do not intend to use all fourFP-POS

 settings for each central wavelength setting, must justify this choice in the observing strategy section of their PhaseI